groupdocs-metadata-cloud/GroupDocs.Metadata-Products/english/metadata/curl/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          Following is an overview of GroupDocs.Metadata Cloud for cURL:
+          Following is an overview of GroupDocs.Metadata Cloud:

         left:
           enable: true